General Terms and Conditions of Purchase

 Supplier warrants that the prices charged for the Goods are the lowest prices charged by Supplier to any of its external customers for similar volumes of similar Goods.
 If Supplier charges any external customer a lower price for a similar volume of similar Goods, Supplier must notify Purchaser and apply that price to all Goods ordered by the Purchaser.
 If, at any time prior to full performance by the Supplier of its duties under these T&Cs, Purchaser notifies Supplier in writing that Purchaser has received a written offer from another supplier for Goods similar to those to be provided by the Supplier and at a price lower, Supplier is obligated to immediately meet the lower price for any undelivered Goods and all future transactions.
 If Supplier fails to meet the lower price then Purchaser, at its option, may terminate the balance of the order/ transaction without liability.

-No later than seven (7) days, or as otherwise agreed between the parties, from each shipment made or service provided, Supplier must submit an invoice, as well as email a copy, listing a description of the Goods provided and, as applicable, part numbers, quantity, and unit of measure, hours, and the unit and total prices along with the purchase order number issued by the Purchaser.
-Purchaser has no obligation to pay an invoice in the absence of a purchase order or if an invoice is not received within seven (7) days or any such time agreed between the parties.
+After each shipment made or service provided, Supplier will submit an invoice, as well as email a copy, listing a description of the Goods provided and, as applicable, part numbers, quantity, and unit of measure, hours, and the unit and total prices along with the purchase order number issued by the Purchaser.
+Purchaser has no obligation to pay an invoice in the absence of a purchase order.
 Any incidental charges such as royalties, selling commissions, non-recurring engineering, import duties, taxes, or other incidental charges must be separately itemized and identified on the invoice.
 The invoice must also include the following information in English, or in the destination country’s official language if required: (a) name and address of Supplier and the Purchaser entity purchasing the Goods; (b) name of shipper (if different from Supplier); (c) Purchaser’s purchase order number(s); (d) country of export; (e) detailed description of the Goods; (f) Harmonized Tariff Schedule number; (g) country of origin (manufacture) of the Goods, or if multiple countries of origin, the country of origin of each part shipped; (h) weights of the Goods shipped; (i) currency in which the sale was made; (j) payment terms; (k) shipment terms used; and (l) all rebates or discounts.
 The invoice will be accompanied (if applicable) by a signed bill of lading or express receipt evidencing shipment.
 Payment of an invoice does not constitute acceptance of the Goods and is subject to appropriate adjustment should Supplier fail to meet the requirements of these T&Cs.
 Payment terms are net 120 days from receipt of invoice and conforming Goods unless otherwise stated by the Purchaser or other written agreement executed by both parties.
 Payment will be scheduled for the first payment cycle following the net terms specified by the Purchaser.